 Departure from WOU

-All student departing WOU no matter the situation need to inform the Office of International Education & Development so that their immigration record can be properly maintained.
-Failure to update OIED of your departure may cause difficulties returning the US or even termination.
-Examples of departing the US include your vacation term, travel outside the US, transfer to a new school, taking a leave of absence, withdrawing from WOU, and graduation.
+All students departing WOU, no matter the situation, need to inform the Office of International Education & Development so that their immigration record can be properly maintained.
+Failure to update OIED of your departure may cause difficulties in returning the US or even termination of your visa.
+Reasons for departing WOU may include travel outside the country for personal reasons or your vacation term, transfer to a new school, taking a leave of absence, withdrawing from WOU, and graduation.
 See each section below for more details.

 All Students Leaving WOU Must Do the Following:

 - Submit the appropriate departure form online or in person to the OIED office and meet with an international student advisor.

 - Withdraw from any classes registered for (approval will need to be given from OIED before notifying the Registrar’s office).

 - Verify in Wolf Web or at the Cashier’s office that your account has a $0 balance before leaving.
 Pay any money owed and make sure to collect a refund for any insurance payment made.